Cauchy problem for effectively hyperbolic operators with triple characteristics of variable multiplicity: Scaling and multiplier

 Here $ f^{-2N}(t, D_{x}) $ denotes the pseudodifferential operator whose symbol is $ f^{-2N}(t, \xi) \in S(m_{2N}^{t}, g^{\epsilon}) $.
 We suppose in addition that $u(t_0, x) = u_t(t_0, x) = u_{tt}(t_0, x) = 0$.
 Thus in the case $t_0 = 0$ the terms with $\psi(t)$ have a sense for $t=0$.

 We have

 Here $I_j$, $J_j$ denote the terms arising from the scalar product with the operator $D_t^3 - (t a_2^{\ep} + \ep^{-2/3} \ae)D_t $, the $A_k$ come from the third order operator w.r.t. $D_x$ and finally the $B_{\nu}$ originate from the lower order term $b_2^{\ep}.$ Moreover, we denoted by ``lower order terms'' the terms of order 1 or 2 involving the operators $b_1, d_0, d_1$.
 It will be evident after the discussion below that they do not have any influence whatsoever on the energy estimate for $ \mathcal{P} $ that we are going to deduce and hence, to avoid burdening the exposition with useless details we omit a discussion of those terms.
-Notice that the terms involving $\psi$ have a sense for $t \geq 0$ since $u, u_t$ and $u_{tt}$ vanish for $t = 0.$

 In the next section we are going to estimate each term $I_j$ with the purpose of putting in evidence a positive energy containing the weight $ f^{-N} $ as well as $ f^{-N-1/2} $.